fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/technical notes/hyper-v-linux-mint-setup.md

 Pop-Location
 ```

 This command makes file extensions visible and also ensures that hidden files are visible.
 This is totally optional.
-I consider it important to have this setting on my host machine, so I’m sharing it here.
+I consider it important to have this setting on my host machine, so I'm sharing it here.

 ### Disabling UAC